About CHURPRIMO

 Boundaries

-• Not an orchestration framework or task routing engine
+• Not an orchestration framework

-• Not observability-only evaluation (it enforces intervention)
+• Not observability-only tooling

 • Not a static policy document or compliance checklist